Sravanthi-4/Loan-Eligibility-Prediction/README.md

 - Model Selection
 - Train the model
 - Prediction of the model
+Firstly, the necessary libraries are imported.
+The required data for the project is downloaded from Kaggle and is also provided in this repository.
+To understand the data, the describe method is used to show the important information about the features.
+The unique values for each column and other information is observed.
+To understand more about the data exploratory data analysis is performed.

 The steps followed are:
 - Gathering the data